NEU-ABLE-LAB/SurveyJs-HomeAssistant-Card/README.md

 }
 ```

-1. type: custom:survey-card (Don't forget the `custom` prefix to custom element card & `custom:survey-card` name should match with whatever name we give below) ->
+1. type: custom:survey-card (Don't forget the `custom` prefix to custom element card & `custom:survey-card` name should match with whatever name we give in the survey-js-form-card.ts like below) ->
 ```js
 customElements.define("survey-card", SurveyCard);
 ```